Carrots Are Orange

 Upside Down Light

 This activity is classic.
-You need light and a big spoon.
+It would be best if you had light and a big spoon.
 The light on the inside of the spoon is concave.
 The light on the other side of the spoon is convex.
-Note your observations.
-The reflection on the concave side of the spoon should be upside down.

 The Science of Light - Reflection